nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 `vault.hashicorp.com/agent-inject: "true"`

-You can then tell it which secrets you would like to inject, the below annotation will inject the dynamic database credentials which were configured earlier.
+You can then tell it which secrets you would like to inject, the following annotation will inject the database credentials which were configured earlier.

 `vault.hashicorp.com/agent-inject-secret-db-creds: "database/creds/db-app"`